Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Acute management:

-• If the patient is conscious, capable and co-operative, give 15-20g quick acting carbohydrate of the patient’s choice where possible.
-Examples are given in the ‘hypo’ leaflet
+• If the patient is conscious, able to swallow and co-operative, give 15-20g quick acting carbohydrate of the patient’s choice where possible.
+Examples are given in on the Diabetes UK website under ‘treating and managing a hypo’.

-• If the patient is conscious but not capable and/or co-operative, give 2 tubes of oral glucose gel (squeezed into mouth between teeth and gums) OR glucagon 1mg IM
+• If the patient is conscious but not able to swallow and/or co-operate, give 2 tubes of oral glucose gel (squeezed into mouth between teeth and gums) OR glucagon 1mg IM (GlucaGen® Hypokit).

 • Once capillary blood glucose (CBG) is above 4mmol/L, give 20g of long acting carbohydrate, e.g. 2 digestive biscuits or a slice of bread or next meal if due.
-If IM glucagon has been used, give 40g of long acting carbohydrate in order to replenish glycogen stores
+If IM glucagon (GlucaGen® Hypokit) has been used, give 40g of long acting carbohydrate in order to replenish glycogen stores.

 • Adults with decreased level of consciousness due to hypoglycaemia who are unable to take oral treatment safely should be: